Check out an overview for undergraduate, graduate, and international students. More detailed information for each group is available.

 The Office of Financial Aid and Scholarship Programs is here to assist you and make the financial aid process as easy as possible.
 Please do not hesitate to contact us with any questions or concerns.

 If you’re applying for financial aid, review the required applications and due dates.
 In order to be considered for aid, you must file all of your application materials by the specified dates.

 Did you know…

-During the 2016-2017 academic year, approximately 75% of Syracuse University undergraduate students received some form of financial support totaling $390 million.
-The single largest form of that financial aid was the nearly $270 million awarded to students in the form of Syracuse University grants and scholarships.
+During the 2017-18 academic year, approximately 75 percent of Syracuse University students received some form of financial support totaling more than $390 million.
+The single largest form of financial aid was more than $271 million awarded to students in the form of Syracuse University grants and scholarships.